↓ Skip to Main Content

 Jesus Year: Resurrection

 One of the ideas I’ve always liked best about the story of Jesus’s resurrection is that he didn’t just die and then rise again after three arbitrary days.
-Rather, it’s that on an ontological level, Jesus had life itself within him.
-He …
+Rather, it’s that on an ontological level, Jesus had …

 Marduk and Tiamat Didn’t Work it Out